 CBD may help with many of your postnatal issues.

-For me, my postnatal issues have been heart fluttering anxiety, inflammation from birth, mood swings and sleep issues (Sometimes I struggle to get back to sleep after a feed!)
+For me, my postnatal issues have been heart fluttering anxiety, inflammation due to birth, mood swings and sleep issues (Sometimes I struggle to get back to sleep after a feed!)

 CBD may also help with postnatal depression as it may help your body to use serotonin.
 Postnatal depression affects 1 in 10 women, however, this figure could be much higher.
 We’ve got a whole post on CBD for postnatal depression, which you can read here.

-When you are a new mum your body seems to be in the constant “fight or flight” mode.
+When you are a new mum your body seems to be in the constant “fight or flight” mode because of high levels of stress hormones.
 Even when it is time for bed or after a night feed, I struggle to switch off as every noise and turn alerts me.
 Apparently, breastfeeding mothers never go into full deep sleep, this is deeply embedded in our instincts.
 But, also, it’s quite annoying!

 Could I take CBD while breastfeeding?

-However, CBD does not contain this cannabinoid.
+But establishing that, we must tell you Our Remedy CBD does not contain THC.
 Our Remedy is zero THC.

 Is it worth the risk?

 If you are in two minds, then have a chat to your doctor.
-Currently, there isn’t enough info as to whether it even impacts your breast milk.
+Currently, there isn’t enough info as to whether it even impacts your breast milk but its levels are detected in the milk.
 We do know that CBD is prescribed to children with epilepsy and other conditions.
 At the end of the day, you have to do what works for you and what you feel is right.

 What other alternative remedies could help me?

-If you are struggling with depression, anxiety, sleep issues or pain and are looking for an alternative remedy, then you might consider acupuncture, lavender, chamomile tea, a weighted blanket, and a decent wind down routine (just like you’d have for your little person!)
+If you are struggling with depression, anxiety, sleep issues or pain and are looking for an alternative remedy, then you might consider exercises, acupuncture, lavender, chamomile tea, a weighted blanket, and a decent wind down routine (just like you’d have for your little person!)
+There are some great ideas here

 Chances are you’ll be back having periods after you have finished breastfeeding.
 CBD may help to reduce those period pains that you have managed to get away with while you have been pregnant and nursing.
 It may also help with mood swings and PMS symptoms.
 Making your return to periods a little more manageable.

 Want more information on all things CBD?
-Follow us on Instagram @OurRemedyCBD
+Follow us on Instagram @itsourremedy